Azure/RDS-Templates/wvd-autoscale/README.md

-# Windows Virtual Desktop Auto Scalling
+# Windows Virtual Desktop Auto Scaling
 Automatic Scaling of Session Hosts in Window Virtual Desktop.
 Reducing Costs of Desktop Hosting on Microsoft Azure Infrastructure Services.
 For deployment plese follow below steps.
 ### Prerequisites
 The environment to be used to execute the script must meet the following requirements.